sangwon-woo/dailyblog/_pages/about.md

 ---

 ## Hi!
 My name is Sangwon Woo.
-## I"m a software developer and system trader.
+## I'm a software developer and system trader.
 ## Currently, I'm working with my friend.